Online coloring of short interval graphs and two-count interval graphs: Introduction

-In 1976, Woodall \cite{woo-74} studied the performance $\ff$ on interval graphs.
-After extensive research on this problem \cite{kie-88,kie-qin-95,kie-tro-81,chr-slu-88,pem-ram-04,nar-sub-08,kie-smi-16}, the competitive ratio of $\ff$ has been shown to be between 5 and 8.
-In 1981, Kierstead and Trotter \cite{kie-tro-81} presented an algorithm which performs better than $\ff$ on interval graphs.
-In particular, their algorithm $\KT(\omega)$ has competitive ratio 3.
-Additionally, they showed that there is no online algorithm with competitive ratio less than 3. \begin{theorem}[Kierstead and Trotter \cite{kie-tro-81}] There is an online algorithm that uses at most $3\omega-2$ colors to color any interval graph of clique number at most $\omega$, and there is a strategy that forces any online algorithm to use $3\omega-2$ colors on an interval graph of clique number at most $3$. \end{theorem} In 1988, Chrobak and \'Slusarek \cite{chr-slu-88} considered the same problem except that the online algorithm received the interval representation as input.
-Despite the additional information provided to the algorithm, they arrived at the same value.
+In 1988, Chrobak and \'Slusarek \cite{chr-slu-88} considered the same problem except that the online algorithm received the interval representation as input.
+Despite the additional information provided to the algorithm, they arrived at the same conclusion.
 They also considered the problem restricted to unit-interval graphs.
-They showed that the algorithm $\ff$ has competitive ratio 2. \begin{theorem}[Chrobak and \'{S}lusarek \cite{chr-slu-88}] The algorithm $\ff$ uses at most $2\omega-1$ colors to color any unit-interval graph of clique number at most $\omega$, and there is a strategy that forces $\ff$ to use $2\omega-1$ colors on a unit-interval graph of clique number $\omega$. \end{theorem} In 2005, Epstein and Levy \cite{eps-lev-05} constructed a strategy presenting unit-intervals that forces any online algorithm to use $3k$ colors on a unit-interval graph with clique number $2k$. \begin{theorem}[Epstein and Levy \cite{eps-lev-05}] There is a strategy presenting unit-intervals that forces any online algorithm to use at least $\lfloor1.5\omega\rfloor$ colors on a unit-interval graph of clique number at most $\omega$. \end{theorem} In 2023, Bir\'o and Curbelo \cite{bir-cur-23} showed that the strategy could be improved to force one more color when the clique number is odd.
-In 2012, Bosek et al. \cite{survey} showed that if the interval representation is not known, then there is no online algorithm with competitive ratio less than 2. \begin{theorem}[Bosek et al. \cite{survey}] There is a strategy that forces any online chain paritioning algorithm to use at least $2w-1$ chains to partition a semi-order of width at most $w$. \end{theorem} This is equivalent to the following theorem for online coloring of unit-interval graphs. \begin{corr}[Bosek et al. \cite{survey}] There is a strategy that forces any online coloring algorithm to use at least $2\omega-1$ colors on a unit-interval graph of clique number at most $\omega$. \end{corr} In particular, the online chain partitioning problems for interval orders and semi-orders are equivalent to the online coloring problems for interval graphs and unit-interval graphs, resprectively.
-For an overview of results for the online chaine partitioning problem, we refer the reader to the survey paper \cite{survey}.
+They showed that the algorithm $\ff$ never uses more than $2\omega -1$ colors on a unit-interval graph of clique number at most $\omega$.
+Additionally, they presented a strategy that forces $\ff$ to use $2\omega-1$ colors on a unit-interval graph of clique number $\omega$. \begin{theorem}[Chrobak and \'{S}lusarek \cite{chr-slu-88}] The algorithm $\ff$ uses at most $2\omega-1$ colors to color any unit-interval graph of clique number at most $\omega$, and there is a unit-interval graph of clique number $\omega$ for which $\ff$ uses $2\omega-1$ colors. \end{theorem} In 2005, Epstein and Levy \cite{eps-lev-05} constructed a strategy presenting unit intervals that forces any online algorithm to use $3k$ colors on a unit-interval graph of clique number at most $2k$. \begin{theorem}[Epstein and Levy \cite{eps-lev-05}] There is no online algorithm that uses less than $\lfloor1.5\omega\rfloor$ colors on any unit-interval graph of clique number at most $\omega$ with known interval representation. \end{theorem} In 2023, Bir\'o and Curbelo \cite{bir-cur-23} showed that the strategy could be improved to force one more color for odd clique numbers.